Category Archives: English Version

 Michael Do

-The National Route 13, starting from Saigon, went to Binh Duong, An Loc, and Loc Ninh then continued to the Snuol district of Cambodia.
+The National Route 13, starting from Saigon, went to Binh Duong, An Loc, and Loc Ninh, then continued to the Snuol district of Cambodia.
 The alpha base was the last military post of ARVN on the south side of the border.
-At about five kilometers north of Binh Duong, the route split at Nga Tu So.
+About five kilometers north of Binh Duong, the route split at Nga Tu So.
 From there, the 13-bis route ran to Phu Giao, Dong Xoai, Bunard, and Phuoc Binh, the capital city of Phuoc Long Province.

 Continue reading My First Real Battle: Dong Xoai